mrozanski/mrozanski.github.io/src/posts/making-AI-fit-my-workflow.md

 draft: true
 ---

-LLMs made me dramatically more productive—and also dramatically worse at remembering where I left off.
+LLMs made me dramatically more productive, and also dramatically worse at remembering where I left off.
 When every project can move faster, context becomes the bottleneck.
 This is how I built a portable second brain that plugs AI into *any* workflow while keeping humans and models in sync, regardless of which tools or models I’m using.

 ## The problem: the context tax

-I wasn’t losing knowledge.
-I was paying a recurring **context tax** every time I switched models, took a break, or let a project’s knowledge base grow large enough to be unwieldy.
+The idea for this workflow was born as a solution to the problem of paying a recurring **context tax** every time I switched models, took a break, or let a project’s knowledge base grow large enough to be unwieldy.

 That tax shows up as wasted time and broken momentum:

 - The first hour back on a project goes to re‑explaining it to a model.
-- At the same time, I’m re‑explaining it to *myself*—finding the latest docs, remembering decisions, reconstructing where I left off.
+- At the same time, I’m re‑explaining it to *myself*, finding the latest docs, remembering decisions, reconstructing where I left off.
 - If a project evolves inside one model, I usually have to replay those mutations later when I switch to another model or tool.

-The cost isn’t just cognitive load.
-It’s duplicated effort across humans and machines.

 ## A reframing: this isn’t a notes problem